agawbill/get-up-and-play/README.md

 I plan to finish the back-end first, and then do the entire front-end using REACT.

+<b><u>7/26/2019</u></b>

+The auth flow is complete (create account, link local account, register using local account, confirm email, reset password etc).
+I added a ton of logic to link all accounts to a registered email (meaning connected social media accounts).
+Users also won't be added until they confirm their email address (I added that functionality myself as well).

+I also created an "instant" search feature for the "Friends Search" at the top of the page.
+As you type characters, the search will return names that match those characters.

+I finished the Friend Request and Friend logic as well.
+Users can send, accept, or deny friend requests.
+Users can then delete friends after the fact.

+In the friend section, there's also a "friend filter" that works similiar to the new friend instant search I just described.

+Next up is creating groups, and then events.

 <b><u>4/26/2019</u></b>

 As of right now, I have the authentication flow completed.